Night of the Twisters (film): Plot

 At 3:37 p.m., while continuing to track the severe weather creeping toward the town, Bob decides to head southwest into Blainsworth, as Stan, the meteorologist Bob is radioing to, is astonished at the anticyclonic weather pattern for the fall.
 Early that evening, as the storm reaches town, Bob meets Laura while getting coffee at the diner.
-Not long after arriving home, Jack—after seeing a KHAS-12 weather bulletin about a tornado warning for St. Paul, Dannebrog and rural Howard County—leaves to check on his mother Belle, Danny's grandmother, who was asleep in her rocking chair when he called to alert her about a tornado spotted just 14 miles northwest of Blainsworth.
+Not long after arriving home, Jack—after seeing a KHAS-12 weather bulletin about a tornado warning for rural Howard County, including the nearby towns of St. Paul and Dannebrog—leaves to check on his mother Belle, Danny's grandmother, who was asleep in her rocking chair when he called to alert her about a tornado spotted just 14 miles northwest of Blainsworth.
 Tornado sirens then blare throughout town, only to cut off twice as Danny goes to get Ryan from his crib.
 A violent tornado then hits Blainsworth's Capital Heights neighborhood, with the noises emitting from the drains throughout the house notifying Dan and Arthur of its arrival; they and Ryan take cover in the basement bathroom's shower tub as the twister obliterates the Hatch residence.

 Danny and Arthur escape from the basement through the collapsing beams where the first floor once stood.
 The boys leave the demolished house to find Arthur's sisters, and soon run into Stacey and Ronnie Vae, who survived the twister in the Darlington's now-wrecked home.
 The group stumbles upon the body of the town bank's manager, who was killed by the tornado, and decide to take his abandoned car to go search for Danny's family.
 Laura and Jenny are trapped inside the tornado-ravaged diner, where they took cover after Jenny's car malfunctions upon arriving to pick up Laura from work.
 Danny and Stacey, who evaded a police blockade to reach Belle's farm to find Jack (and left Arthur and Ronnie Vae behind to be escorted by police to a nearby shelter), find a wounded Belle underneath wooden boards blown off the barn near her house, which survived intact.